 Below are some of the best weed torches on the market.
 There are compact options, heavy-duty models, and high-powered torches to choose from, so be sure to compare carefully.

 Taking weeds out permanently doesn’t have to break the bank.
-The Flame King Propane Torch Weed Burner gets the job done while also saving users a bit of cash.
+The Flame King weed burner gets the job done while also saving users a bit of cash.
 This lightweight torch produces up to 24,000 BTUs, which is enough for breaking down most weeds in just a few seconds.
 It comes with everything necessary to attach it to a standard 1-pound propane bottle.

 While it’s budget-friendly, this Flame King isn’t short on features.
 It has a 33-inch long wand with a built-in push-button starter for safe starts.
 It also has an adjustable nozzle for dialing in the perfect gas flow and features a nonslip molded rubber grip, ensuring users maintain a safe grip while cooking weeds.

-DIYers who aren’t comfortable putting their hand near the business end of a propane torch will appreciate the Weed Torch Propane Burner from Ausail.
+DIYers who aren’t comfortable putting their hand near the business end of a propane torch will appreciate the weed torch from Ausail.
 This torch features a built-in striker that keeps the user’s hand far away from the end of the torch, providing quick and safe starts.
 At full flow, it produces 50,000 BTUs, which is significantly more than comparable torches.

 This lightweight torch attaches to 1-pound propane bottles, making it portable and easy to set up.
 It has a built-in gas flow regulator to adjust to throttle the output and an ergonomically designed handle for comfortable use.

-Those who own large properties might appreciate the Mini Weed Dragon Torch from Red Dragon’s compact, streamlined design.
+Those who own large properties might appreciate Red Dragon’s compact, streamlined design.
 While it does have a full-length handle that measures 36 inches long, its trim profile makes it easy to pack in a truck or UTV for remote property maintenance needs.

-The Mini Weed Dragon features a built-in gas flow regulator that allows it to produce up to 25,000 BTUs.
+The mini torch features a built-in gas flow regulator that allows it to produce up to 25,000 BTUs.
 The foam-wrapped handle makes it comfortable and easy to control with a 1-pound bottle attached.
 While its lack of a built-in starter does make it more streamlined, starting will require using the included manual striker.

 Tips for Using a Weed Torch